Irenellen/saltstack/h3report.md

 Command shows made changes that has not yet committed.

 	git blame
 Command shows the last person who edited the file.
 Add filename to the end.
+It includes the editor name, date and the edited lines.